GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 outlined fonts in PDF, create the PDF from the converted *PostScript*-file.
 Also, `ps2raster <ps2raster.html>`_ cannot correctly crop **Ghostscript** converted *PostScript*-files anymore.
-Use Heiko Oberdiek’s instead or crop with `ps2raster <ps2raster.html>`_ **-A** **-Te** before (See Example [sec:non-default-fonts-example]).
+Use Heiko Oberdiek's instead or crop with `ps2raster <ps2raster.html>`_ **-A** **-Te** before (See Example [sec:non-default-fonts-example]).